jimurick/hospitalstars/README.md

 #> 3      390270          5     0.4062735     5
 ```

-The results in the last two code chunks above are not the same because
+It may be interesting to note that the results in the last two code
-the SAS Package’s input file has some differences with the Care Compare
+chunks above are not the same, because the SAS Package’s input file has
-report from July 2021 (the data used for the 2022 Star Ratings).
-If you
+some differences with the Care Compare report from July 2021 (the data
-use the SAS Package’s input file in R here, you should get the same
+used for the 2022 Star Ratings).
+If you use the SAS Package’s input file
-output as you would in SAS.
+in R here, you should get the same output as you would in SAS.

 ``` r
 compute_star_scores(sas_package$v202207$input_df) %>%